nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 LwM2M support
 =============

-Before building and running the sample, select the LwM2M server for testing.
+Before building and running the sample, select the LwM2M Server for testing.
 Follow the instructions in :ref:`server_setup_lwm2m_client` to set up the server and register your device to the server.
 With the default LwM2M configuration, the device connects directly to the device management server without bootstrap support.
-You can change the LwM2M server address by setting the :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_SERVER` Kconfig option.
+You can change the LwM2M Server address by setting the :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_SERVER` Kconfig option.

-Location assistance uses a proprietary mechanism to fetch location assistance data from nRF Cloud by proxying it through the LwM2M server.
+Location assistance uses a proprietary mechanism to fetch location assistance data from nRF Cloud by proxying it through the LwM2M Server.
-As of now, you can only use AVSystem's Coiote LwM2M server for the location assistance data from nRF Cloud.
+As of now, you can only use AVSystem's Coiote LwM2M Server for the location assistance data from nRF Cloud.
 To know more about the AVSystem integration with |NCS|, see :ref:`ug_avsystem`.

 You can build the MoSh sample with different LwM2M configurations: